-Wild lettuce (Lactuca virosa) is a tall flowering plant native to parts of Europe and Asia, closely related to common garden lettuce.
-Often called “opium lettuce” for its gentle calming effects, this herb contains lactucarium—a natural milky compound that has been traditionally valued for promoting relaxation and supporting restful sleep.
+Wild lettuce (Lactuca virosa) is a tall flowering plant native to Europe and Asia.
+A close relative of garden lettuce, it’s often called “opium lettuce” due to its gentle calming properties.
+The plant produces lactucarium—a milky sap traditionally used to promote relaxation and restful sleep.

 Common name(s): Opium lettuce, bitter lettuce, poison lettuce, tall lettuce, great lettuce